Nico Hoerner Player Props: Cubs vs. Mets

-Nico Hoerner -- with a slugging percentage of .300 in his past 10 games, including no homers) -- will be in action for the Chicago Cubs versus the New York Mets, with Kodai Senga on the hill, on May 23 at 7:40 PM ET.
+Nico Hoerner -- with a slugging percentage of .325 in his past 10 games, including no home runs) -- will be in action for the Chicago Cubs versus the New York Mets, with Kodai Senga on the mound, on May 24 at 7:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Phillies.
+He had a one-hit performance in his last game (1-for-5) against the Mets.

 Nico Hoerner Game Info & Props vs. the Mets